 This fun little treat combines some of my favorite things: Decorated cookies, snow globes at Christmas, and mini-anything!
 These mini cookie snowglobes can be used for favors, a kids craft, or even place-holders if you added a tag with a name.
 They’re shakable AND edible!

-You can get started with your favorite sugar cookie dough, or use my sugar cookie recipe here.
+You can get started with your favorite sugar cookie dough.
 I used the Wilton mini Christmas cutter set that you can find in the baking aisle of most craft stores.

 In that same post, you will find my recipe for royal icing and some instructions on how to decorate with it.
 This project is so simple, it’s great for beginners and experienced cookiers alike!